gbdev/pandocs/content/Video_Display.md

           0: In H-Blank
           1: In V-Blank
           2: Searching OAM
-          3: Transferring Data to LCD Driver
+          3: Transferring Data to LCD Controller
 ```

 The two lower STAT bits show the current status of the LCD controller.